 >> Copies of all certificates since and including the university entrance qualification

 The Quantitative Reasoning Score of the GRE General Test or the Quantitative Score of the GMAT will be accepted as possible evidence.
-In either case, the test must have been taken no more than four years ago.
-Alternative evidence of good mathematical/quantitative knowledge (such as a qualified university degree in mathematics) may be accepted.
-Applicants may also be asked to take an entrance examination held at VGU to prove their quantitative aptitude.
+In either case, the test must have been taken no more than four years prior to the date of submission.
+Alternative evidence of good mathematical/quantitative knowledge may be accepted (see above in the section on quantitative proficiency).

 >> A letter of evaluation in English

 The letter of evaluation is to be written by a professor or another qualified person.
 The letter of evaluation should indicate the extent to which the evaluator believes the applicant can meet the requirements of the M.Sc. in Global Finance and Economics program.
 Letters of evaluation are only accepted in the form available for download here.